saitamandl/python-postgres-crud/README.md

 1. `context` defines path/url to a directory containing a Dockerfile.
    Alternatively, it can also be used as the build `context`, this project uses project directory as the build context to resolve relative paths. e.g. [Line 5](docker-compose.yml#L5) -> `context: ./`
 1. `dockerfile` sets an alternate Dockerfile.
-The relative path is resolved from the build `context`. e.g. [Line 6](docker-compose.yml#L6) -> `dockerfile: container-scripts/database/postgresql/Dockerfile`
+The relative path is resolved from the build `context` e.g. [Line 6](docker-compose.yml#L6) -> `dockerfile: container-scripts/database/postgresql/Dockerfile`
 1. `ports` exposes container ports. ([Line 7](docker-compose.yml#L7))
     ```yaml